anassuncao/aroundtheworld/README.md

 **Credits**

 All the images on the website were taken by my friend and Travel Consultant Levina Ferreira during her trips.
+Except:

+- Tilburg image was taken from this website: https://www.studiekeuze123.nl/steden/tilburg
+- Lisbon image was taken from here: https://www.theguardian.com/travel/2017/jul/08/lisbon-portugal-stay-hotels-food-museums-city-guide

 The logo was also made by a designer friend, Sérgio Filipe.

+falar no codigo que foi retirado do mini projecto

 **Improvements**